athomasq/athomasq.github.io/essays/a-data-framework-for-covid-19.md

 **The point is not to get everything correct.**  In such a fast-moving situation with so many unknowns, that's an impossible and indeed counter-productive aspiration.  **The point is to be thoughtful and rigorous in our assimilation of new information.**

 By examining data in this disciplined manner -- always keeping in mind asymmetric outcomes, the precautionary principle, fat tails and unknown unknowns, systemic fragility: in other words, the known limitations of any overly structured approach -- we put ourselves in the best possible situation to understand it, and hopefully act on it.

+But don't wait too long to take that action!
+Analytical thinkers are especially prone to making this mistake: waiting until the data makes the right decision unambiguously clear.
+I don't think we have that luxury with COVID-19; the virus moves a lot faster (both in terms of spread, but more importantly in terms of social and economic impact) than most individuals can react, let alone institutions.
+And human brains are not equipped to truly intuit exponential processes.
+It's better to take rapid action based on the data you have, even if it's not 100% certain, than to wait for perfection.

 *(To be continued... )*